 In essence, these flour-based sweetmeats were simply breads sweetened with sugar or honey and filled with combinations of preserved fruit, nuts, seeds, and spices, and they were sometimes decorated with comfit candies or simply glazed over with sugar and white of egg.

 It was around the 1650s that cakes similar to today's first appeared.
 Round cake molds and baking pans became quite popular, as did thick layers of sugar icing for decoration.
 Two centuries later, by the 1850s, Victorian cooks were using baking powder and finely refined flours.

 Victorian cakes are unbeatable for their rich, light-as-a-feather texture and delicious good taste.
 The same goes for early 20th century dessert cakes.
-You simply cannot go wrong with the good cake recipes from these eras.
-You'll find them on this site just as they were written by some of the finest cooks.
+You can't go wrong with the dessert cake recipes from these eras.
+You can find them on this site exactly as they were written by some of the finest cooks.
 Enjoy.